arayabrain/multiagent-bmi-webui-collab/README.md

 - For more aggressive CPU governing, edit `/etc/gamemode.ini`, and setting `renice=15` or higher.
 - Run with `gamemoderun python app/main.py`

-Best performance / UI responsiveness with the 16 robot mode was achieved on an `Intel i9-11900K 8C 16T @ 3.5GHz`. `gamemode` allowed a similar responsiveness on an `Intel Xeon Silver 4216 CPU 16C 32T @ 2.10Ghz`.
+Best performance / UI responsiveness with the 16 robots mode was achieved on an `Intel i9-11900K 8C 16T @ 3.5GHz`.
+`gamemode` allowed a similar responsiveness on an `Intel Xeon Silver 4216 CPU 16C 32T @ 2.10Ghz`.

 ## Run
 See [user_guide.md](user_guide.md) for usage instructions.